MRDGH2821/Words-Per-Minute/README.md

 # Word Per Minute!
- This program lets you flash a paragraph, word by word; in full screen!
+ This program lets you display a paragraph, word by word; in full screen!

 In simple words -

-User has given a paragraph.
+User inputs paragraph.

-In a black background, I have to show them word by word, the whole paragraph.
+User inputs parameters like Speed of words being displayed & Font Size

+The program will display the words present in paragraph according to the speed set by user.

-What it will do is, it will display -
+It will display something like this -

-first word <some delay, first word invisible>
+first word <some delay then first word invisible>

-second word <some delay, second word invisible>
+second word <some delay then second word invisible>

 So on...